phw/peek/README.md

 browsers, even though they are still not as universally supported by tools and online services as GIFs.

-### Recording GNOME Shell shows "Could not start recording, already an active recording using org.gnome.Shell.Screencast?"
+### What is the cause for "Could not start GNOME Shell recorder" errors?

 This usually indicates an error while starting the built-in GNOME shell recorder.
 Unfortunately Peek does not receive any error details, to find out more about